cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

  Two equal module signatures will result in a semantic error being reported.

-- The maximum number of values storable in a dimension is equal to :math:`2^{32}`
+- The maximum number of values storable in a dimension is equal to :math:`2^{32}`.
-- A variable can have at most :math:`2^{32}` dimensions
+- A variable can have at most :math:`2^{32}` dimensions.
-- The bitwidth of a variable must be larger than zero
+- The bitwidth of a variable must be larger than zero.
-- The number of values for any dimension of a variable must be larger than zero
+- The number of values for any dimension of a variable must be larger than zero.
 - Variables of type 'state' require special handling and are treated as read-only in a SyReC program with the initial state being set during synthesis.
   Both of the available SyReC specifications, namely the original SyReC paper :footcite:p:`wille2016syrec` as well as in the RevLib documentation :footcite:p:`wille2008revlib`, only mention potential use-cases but fail to specify how the value transitions for these variables should be implemented.
   Thus, the support for 'state' variables in SyReC should be considered as prototypical with future version potentially offering better support or more concise specifications of the expected semantics.